 This depicted scenario for $(w_{x_1}(s), \partial_s w_{x_1}(s))$ will be shown to hold through a cascade of events, starting from some initial time independent from $x_1$, say $s_0$ large enough (from symmetry, we only consider the case when $x_1<x_0$).
 Note first that whether $x_1$ is characteristic or not, it holds that

-Indeed, just note that $E$ is a Lyapunov functional by the argument of Antonini and Merle in \cite{AMimrn01}, and use its convergence result given in Therem \ref{th1} is the characteristic case, and 4 lines above in the non-characteristic case.
+Indeed, just note that $E$ is a Lyapunov functional by the argument of Antonini and Merle in \cite{AMimrn01}, and use its convergence result given in Theorem \ref{th1} in the characteristic case, and 4 lines above in the non-characteristic case.

 These are the events:\\ 1- When $s=s_0$, $(w_{x_1}(s), \partial_s w_{x_1}(s))$ will be close to $(w_{x_0}, \partial_s w_{x_0})$ for $|x_1-x_0|$ small enough, hence, close to a sum of $\bar k(x_0)$ decoupled solitons, with $\bar k(x_0)\ge 2$.\\ 2- When $s>s_0$, from the stability result for such a decomposition, the solution will remain close to a sum of $k$ decoupled \textit{generalized} solitons, until the rightmost soliton becomes small, which is the case if $\frac \nu{1-|d|}$ is large enough.
-This means that the solution becomes close to the sum of just $k-1$ solitons.\\ 3- Iterating this process, we loose all the solitons, except for the leftmost one.\\ 4- Using \eqref{lbe}, we see that the trapping result of Azaiez \cite{Atams15} applies, and $(w_{x_1}(s), \partial_s w_{x_1}(s))$ will remain close to only one soliton.
+This means that the solution becomes close to the sum of just $k-1$ solitons.\\ 3- Iterating this process, we lose all the solitons, except for the leftmost one.\\ 4- Using \eqref{lbe}, we see that the trapping result of Azaiez \cite{Atams15} applies, and $(w_{x_1}(s), \partial_s w_{x_1}(s))$ will remain close to only one soliton.
 From Theorem \ref{th1}, $x_1$ cannot be a characteristic point.\\ This concludes the proof of Proposition \ref{Sisol}. \end{proof} An important fact about the above-mentioned strategy lays in the following slope estimate near a characteristic point, which is an analogous statement of Proposition 4.10 page 2869 in \cite{MZdmj12}: \begin{proposition}[Slope estimate near $\q S$] For all $x_0\in \q S$, there exists $\delta_0>0$ and $C_0>0$ such that if $0<|x_1-x_0|\le \delta_0$, then $x_1\in \q R$ and

 where $\bar k(x_0)\ge 2$ is the number of solitons shown in the decomposition of $(w_{x_0}, \partial_s w_{x_0})$ given in Theorem \ref{th1}.
-In particular, $T$ is right differentiable with $T_r'(x_0) =1$ and left differentiable with $T_l'(x_0) =1$. \end{proposition} \begin{proof} Given the strategy we have just given for the proof of Proposition \ref{Sisol}, one can check with no difficulty that the proof of the vector-valued case holds here.
-See the proof of Propostion 4.10 page 2870 in \cite{MZdmj12}. \end{proof}
+In particular, $T$ is right differentiable with $T_r'(x_0) =-1$ and left differentiable with $T_l'(x_0) =1$. \end{proposition} \begin{proof} Given the strategy we have just given for the proof of Proposition \ref{Sisol}, one can check with no difficulty that the proof of the vector-valued case holds here.
+See the proof of Proposition 4.10 page 2870 in \cite{MZdmj12}. \end{proof}